 Using the flex warehousing model to reduce risk and costs

 For most companies, sales volumes fluctuate throughout the year.
 They may be fast and furious in certain months (e.g., leading up to the holidays) and much slower during other periods.
 When you need to scale up, your 3PL provider can simply expand your existing warehouse footprint, move you to another location within the warehouse, or – if it operates a campus of logistics warehouses – move you to a nearby location.
 If your volumes decline, the inverse can occur.

 The following are some key benefits of flexible warehousing services.

 Secure warehousing space.
 A lot of the above implies that you have several warehousing options to choose from.
 However, we currently have historically-low warehouse vacancy rates.
 So, depending on where you’re looking to base your operations, warehousing may be extremely scarce.
 By partnering with a 3PL provider that already has warehouse space to offer, you can secure as much space you need, where you need it, without having to worry about acquiring a building or lease yourself.

 Reduce Risk.
 If you are set on acquiring a warehouse yourself, you are going to take on a high amount of risk.
 Take on too much square footage, and you’re stuck wasting money on unused space and labor.
 Take on too little, and you may find that you need to pay for additional space during peak periods – thus dramatically compounding your expenses.
 These long-term considerations are important in this low-vacancy market where leases often require a commitment of 7+ years at signing.
-Flex warehousing removes these risks and allows you to fill a slot in an existing infrastructure that’s as big or as small as you need it to be.
+The flex warehouse removes these risks and allows you to fill a slot in an existing infrastructure that’s as big or as small as you need it to be.